The Employment Law Review: Luxembourg

 Normal full-time working hours in Luxembourg are eight hours per day and 40 hours per week, or up to nine hours a day provided the weekly working time remains at 40 hours over a maximum of five days.
 Specific provisions apply in some sectors, such as transport, hotels, restaurants and bars.

 The normal duration of work may be increased to a maximum of 10 hours a day and 48 hours per week, including overtime.
-It is not permitted to work beyond these limits, except in specific circumstances, such as force majeure, and in some sectors, such as transport.
+It is not permitted that employees should work beyond these limits, except in specific circumstances, such as force majeure, and in some sectors, such as transport.

 Overtime pay may be incorporated in a work organisation plan or a flexitime regulation.
 This will apply over a reference period determined by the employer.
 The maximum reference period is four months, except if a collective bargaining agreement (CBA) provides for a longer period (of up to 12 months).